Nucor Skyline

 QUALITY CONTROL

-Once the welding is complete, the finished pipe is visually inspected by Quality Control (QC) and, if required, Ultrasonic (UT) testing is performed to ensure the weld is defect-free.
+Once welding is complete, the finished pipe is visually inspected by Quality Control (QC), and, if necessary, ultrasonic testing (UT) is performed to ensure that the weld is free of defects.

 ERW Pipe Sizing

-The Sizing Section squeezes the welded pipe into the precise roundness, outer diameter, and straightness tolerances specified by the customer.
+The sizing section compresses the welded tube to bring it within the precise tolerances for roundness, outside diameter, and straightness specified by the customer.

 ERW Pipe Cutting

-The flying cut-off saw attaches to the pipe as it is being produced and cuts the pipe to the length specified by the customer.
+The flying cutoff saw attaches to the pipe while it is being produced and cuts it to the length specified by the customer.

 Case Study: Kosciuszko Bridge